2023 Most Popular Special Education Bachelor's Degree Schools in the Middle Atlantic Region

 On average, special ed graduates from Medgar take out $17,449 in student loans while working on their Bachelor's Degree.

-With a ranking of #14, Kean University did quite well on this year’s most popular schools for special education students working on their bachelor’s degree.
-Located in the suburb of Union, Kean is a public school with a large student population.
+Kean University landed the #14 spot in the 2023 rankings for the most popular bachelor’s degree special education programs.
+Located in the large suburb of Union, Kean is a public college with a large student population.

 While working on their Bachelor's Degree, special ed majors at Kean accumulate an average of around $25,905 in student debt.
 This translates to an average monthly loan payment of $264, based on a 10-year repayment plan.

-With a ranking of #14, East Stroudsburg University of Pennsylvania did quite well on this year’s most popular schools for special education students working on their bachelor’s degree.
-Located in the city of East Stroudsburg, East Stroudsburg University is a public school with a moderately-sized student population.
+East Stroudsburg University of Pennsylvania did quite well in this year’s ranking of the most popular places for special education students to get a bachelor’s degree.
+It came in at #14 on the list.
+Located in the city of East Stroudsburg, East Stroudsburg University is a public college with a medium-sized student population.

 Of the 36 students majoring in special ed at East Stroudsburg University, 3% are male and 97% are female.